Symptoms, Effects, and Prevention

 The solid wastes (feces) of cats may contain a parasite called Toxoplasma Gondii that can cause toxoplasmosis, a rare but serious blood infection.
 The infection can also be contracted by eating infected, undercooked meat or by eating contaminated fruit or vegetables.
 If you have had cats for some time, you may have already been exposed to toxoplasmosis and developed immunity to it.

 What are the symptoms of toxoplasmosis?

 - Sometimes there are no symptoms at all

 How common is toxoplasmosis?

 Toxoplasmosis is most common in areas with warm, moist climates.
-More then 50% of the population in Central and Southern Europe, Africa, South America and Asia are infected with toxoplasmosis.
-Toxoplasmosis is common in France possibly due to the preference of minimally cooked and raw meat.
+More than 50% of the population in Central and Southern Europe, Africa, South America, and Asia are infected with toxoplasmosis.
+It is also common in France possibly due to the preference of minimally cooked and raw meat.

-In the United States, 1 out of 1,000-8,000 babies are born with toxoplasmosis.
-Veterinary clinics, animal shelters, and meat packing operations are environments conducive to transmission.
+In the United States, 1 out of 1,000-8,000 babies is born with toxoplasmosis.
+Veterinary clinics, animal shelters, and meatpacking operations are environments conducive to transmission.

 During the 3rd trimester, a fetus has an increased risk of becoming infected, but the risk of damage to the fetus is decreased since most of the important development has already occurred.

 - Avoid exposures to cat feces; get someone else to change the kitty litter